dualspiral/SpongeDocs/source/about/rules.rst

 =================

 Welcome to the Sponge Project!
 We're glad you're here and interested in Sponge.
-We have a few rules that apply to all of our various methods of communications, including (but not limited to):
+We have a few rules that apply to all of our various methods of communications, known as "Sponge systems" which are either owned, operated and/or managed by the Sponge project.
+These include (but are not limited to):

 * Official IRC channels: #sponge, #spongedev, #spongedocs
 * Sponge Forums